shadowndacorner/Unity-Runtime-Animation-Recorder/README.md

   [Export Humanoid Animation from Unity to Maya - Unity Runtime Animation Recorder](https://youtu.be/Ooxg-rFPTcM)
   ※ Now the Maya Exporter script will set all spines' joint orient to (0,0,0), which solves this problem automatically.

+## FBX Exporter

+  2017-10-10 Implemented FBX exporter, works similar as Maya Exporter.
+  But for now, there is some memory issue, can't export too complex objects.

 ## Dealing with Lag

   If you want to simulate with a big amount of objects, you might ecountered lag.